top of page

 Potential synonyms

-To be eliminated, to leave
+To be eliminated, to leave, to be knocked out

 The next meaning of 'go out' is 'to leave a competition', or in other words, 'to be eliminated from a competition, so that you can no longer compete in it and win it'.